-2.2.1 Regulatory approval

-Soybean line IND-00410-5 is a GM food for Code purposes as it is developed from 'an organism which has been modified using gene technology'.
-FSANZ is proposing to list soybean line IND-00410-5 in the table to subsection S26-3(4).
-If approved, the proposed amendment would provide permission for the sale and use of food derived from soybean line IND-00410-5 as a GM food in accordance with the Code.
+2.2.1 Regulatory approval Soybean line MON94313 is a GM food for Code purposes as it is developed from 'an organism which has been modified by gene technology'.
+FSANZ is proposing to list soybean line MON94313 in the table to subsection S26-3(4).
+If approved, the proposed amendment would provide permission for the sale and use of food derived from soybean line MON94313 as a GM food in accordance with the Code.
+2.2.2 Labelling In accordance with the labelling provisions in Standard 1.5.2 (see section 1.3 of this Report). food for sale derived from a GM food such as soybean line MON94313 would be required to be labelled as 'genetically modified' if, among other things, the GM food: - contains novel DNA or novel protein; or - is listed in subsection S26-3(2), 2(A) or (3) of Schedule 26 as being subject to the condition that the labelling must comply with section 1.5.2-4 of Standard 1.5.2 (such food has altered characteristics).
+FSANZ has determined that food derived from soybean line MON94313 does not have altered characteristics (see sections 5 and 6 of SD1).
+Refined products from soybean line MON94313 such as soybean oil are unlikely to contain any novel DNA or novel protein and would be unlikely to require labelling as 'genetically modified'.
+Products derived from soybean line MON94313 such as soy milk, flour, meal and protein isolates would likely contain novel DNA or novel protein, and if so, would require labelling as 'genetically modified'.

-2.2.2 Labelling

-In accordance with the labelling provisions in Standard 1.5.2 (see section 1.3 of this Report), food for sale derived from a GM food, such as soybean line IND-00410-5, would be required to be labelled as 'genetically modified' if (among other things) the GM food:

-- contains novel DNA or novel protein; or - is listed in subsection S26-3(2), 2(A) or (3) of Schedule 26 as being subject to the condition that the labelling must comply with section 1.5.2-4 of Standard 1.5.2 (such food has altered characteristics).

-FSANZ has determined that food derived from soybean line IND-00410-5 does not have altered characteristics (see sections 5.4 and 6 of SD1).

-Refined products from soybean line IND-00410-5 such as soybean oil are unlikely to contain any novel DNA or novel protein and would be unlikely to require labelling as 'genetically modified'.

-Products derived from soybean line IND-00410-5 such as soy milk, flour, meal and protein isolates would likely contain novel DNA or novel protein, and if so, would require labelling as 'genetically modified'.

 Section 1.5.2-4 of the Code generally requires a food for sale that consists of a GM food or has a GM food as an ingredient to be labelled as 'genetically modified', unless one of the exemptions listed in that subsection apply.
-If the GM food is present in the food for sale as an ingredient, the 'genetically modified' statement must be in conjunction with the name of the GM food (subsection 1.5.2-4(2)) and it may be included in the statement of ingredients for the food for sale (subsection 1.5.2-4(3)).

-2.2.3 Detection methodology

-An Expert Advisory Group (EAG) comprising laboratory personnel and representatives of Australian and New Zealand jurisdictions was formed by the Food Regulation Standing Committee's Implementation Sub-Committee5 to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including those applications for food produced using gene technology (GM applications).
+Where required, the label statement 'genetically modified' must be made in conjunction with the name of the GM food (subsection 1.5.2- 4(2)).
+If the GM food is present in the food for sale as an ingredient, this statement may be included in the statement of ingredients (subsection 1.5.2-4(3)).
+2.2.3 Detection methodology An Expert Advisory Group (EAG) comprising laboratory personnel and representatives of Australian and New Zealand jurisdictions was formed by the Food Regulation Standing Committee's Implementation Sub-Committee to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including those applications for food produced using gene technology (GM applications).
 The EAG indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data to be provided for analytical purposes.
-Using this information, any DNA analytical laboratory would have the capability to develop a PCR6-based detection method.
-This sequence information was supplied by the applicant for A1264.
+Using this information, any DNA analytical laboratory would have the capability to develop a PCR6based detection method.
+This sequence information was supplied by the applicant for A1276. &lt;sup>5 Now known as the Implementation Subcommittee for Food Regulation. &lt;sup>6 Polymerase Chain Reaction.

 2.3 Risk communication

 2.3.1 Consultation

 Consultation is a key part of FSANZ's standards development process.